 The order of type qualifiers should be: Type const \ const for a const pointer to a const Type.
 Type const & for a reference to a const Type.

-The reason is that types can be read from right to left correctly without jumping back and forth. const Type \ const and const Type & would require jumping in either way to read them correctly. clang-format should handle this automatically in most cases.
+The reason is that types can be read from right to left correctly without jumping back and forth. const Type \ const and const Type & would require jumping in either way to read them correctly.

 14.5 Variables